khushpatelmd/selfsupervised-training-ehr/README.md

 A particular percentage of EHR codes (15% by default, value to be mentioned in config.py) for each patient (compared to a sentence) are masked randomly every    epoch.
 Out of the masked tokens, 10% of the EHR codes are replaced by random EHR codes, 10% of the codes are kept as original.

 #### Dynamic masking strategy:
-For Bert like models, every epoch, the codes to be masked are selected randomly.
+For Roberta like models, every 4 epochs, the EHR codes to be masked are selected randomly.
+The number of epochs after which masking is changed is configurable.

-#### Fixed masking strategy:
+#### Fixed / static masking strategy:
-For Roberta like models, the same EHR codes should be masked for 4 epochs, then changed every 4 epochs.
+For original BERT model, the EHR codes are masked only once during data preprocessing which means the same input masks are fed to the model on epoch.
 A training strategy has been developed for the same.
-(Although no advantage was seen in the actual results)

 <hr />